 But of course, I also had my share of messy relationships and pseudo-romances before getting this far.
 In fact, when I was younger, I was notorious for being stubborn.
 I was always unafraid to give people a shot, even if that meant getting hurt later on.
 And so I chased after a lot of problematic individuals, even though I had been aware of their flaws from the very start.

-I might have learned a lot from my previous heartbreaks, but still, I refuse to romanticize everything about my dating history.
+Although I learned a lot from my previous heartbreaks, I refuse to romanticize everything about my dating history.
 It was my stubbornness that led me to really problematic situations in the past, after all.

 So, if you’re going to ask me if I regret some of the things I did when I was younger, my answer would be a big fat YES.
 In fact, there are so many things I wish my younger self knew.

-If your new guy tells you all his exes were crazy, how sure can you be that he won’t do the same thing with you in case you break up?
+If your new guy tells you all his exes were crazy, how sure can you be that he won’t say the same thing about you in case you break up?